scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Create SolidFire Cluster Key Pair

-- I used `OU=Taiwan`, as that was used in KMIP server but I can't tell if OU must equal cluster name
+- I used `OU=Taiwan`, as that was used in KMIP server but I can't tell if OU must be equal to cluster name
 - Request:

 ```json